Saab town caught between hope and despair

 But the Chinese rescue is far from a done deal.

-Authorities in China have started to scrutinize such investments much more closely.
+Authorities in China have started to scrutinise such investments much more closely.
 Beijing wants to consolidate a fragmented domestic auto industry already crowded with too many small and inefficient players.

 Saab has the capacity to produce just over 100,000 cars a year running on two shifts.
 Volvo made almost four times that last year and plans on selling 50,000 cars in China alone this year.